Female urinary system

 Most bladder cancers are diagnosed at an early stage, when the cancer is highly treatable.
 But even early-stage bladder cancers can come back after successful treatment.
 For this reason, people with bladder cancer typically need follow-up tests for years after treatment to look for bladder cancer that recurs.

 - Blood in urine (hematuria), which may cause urine to appear bright red or cola colored, though sometimes the urine appears normal and blood is detected on a lab test

 When to see a doctor

-If you have blood in your urine (hematuria), make an appointment with your doctor to get it checked out.
+If you notice that you have discolored urine and are concerned it may contain blood, make an appointment with your doctor to get it checked.
 Also make an appointment with your doctor if you have other signs or symptoms that worry you.

 Bladder cancer develops when cells in the bladder begin to grow abnormally, forming a tumor in the bladder.

 Bladder cancer begins when cells in the bladder develop changes (mutations) in their DNA.
 A cell's DNA contains instructions that tell the cell what to do.
 The changes tell the cell to multiply rapidly and to go on living when healthy cells would die.
 The abnormal cells form a tumor that can invade and destroy normal body tissue.
 In time, the abnormal cells can break away and spread (metastasize) through the body.

 Types of bladder cancer